-- Use the standard IP address and login to the WebGUI. - Navigate to Output Format and change the video out format when your monitor does not support the standard video resolution (1080p60).
+- Use the standard IP address and login to the WebGUI. - Navigate to Output Format and change the video out format (over HDMI or SDI) when your monitor does not support the (standard) 4K video resolution.
+Change this to 1080p60 or lower.
 Click SAVE to save the new resolution format. - You can also use the System Select at the back of the camera to change the video output format.

-1. Focus
+3. Focus

-- Navigate to Video > Camera Settings > Focus in the WebGUI. - Choose Focus Mode > Auto - At AF-Zone choose Education Tracking, Moving Objects or Meeting.
-This depends on the person or object to be filmed: - Education Tracking: For a person or object that is moving a lot left to right and vise versa in the room or on stage. - Moving Objects: For a person or object that is moving a lot in any direction in the room or on stage. - Meeting: for general meeting purposes where the person or object in the room or on stage is not moving a lot. - If you have chosen eduction tracking or moving objects, set the AF-Sensitivity to high.
-You can leave it to low or middle when you have chosen Meeting at AF-Zone.
+- Navigate to Video > Camera Settings > Focus in the WebGUI. - Choose Focus Mode > Auto - At AF-Mode choose Moving Objects or Meeting.
+This depends on the person or object to be filmed: - Moving Objects: For a person or object that is moving a lot in any direction in the room or on stage. - Meeting: for general meeting purposes where the person or object in the room or on stage is not moving a lot. - If you have chosen moving objects, set the AF-Sensitivity to high.
+You can leave it to low or middle when you have chosen Meeting at AFMode.

-2. Exposure
+4. Exposure